ShaneMill1/ShaneMill1.github.io/README.md

 ## Testing - c5a.large for item/location, c5a.2xlarge for cube, c5a.large in dask cluster - without CloudFront, with warm pool of 2 instances for Gridded, 2 minute rampup and increase of Gunicorn to 8

 ### Hour testing with items, locations, and cube queries.
-(82 hits per second for girdded and 15 per second for OPMET)
+(82 hits per second for gridded and 15 per second for OPMET)

 [https://shanemill1.github.io/WIFS-Listener-c5aLarge-C5a2xLarge-CentralizedDaskc5a.large-WarmPool2-2minuteRampup/results](https://shanemill1.github.io/WIFS-Listener-c5aLarge-C5a2xLarge-CentralizedDaskc5a.large-WarmPool2-2minuteRampup/results)